alphagov/govuk-import-export-prototype/answer/shipping-goods.markdown

 You must fill in a separate SSN for each shipment you make and send it to your shipping company or freight forwarder.

-^You can use a [freight forwarder](http://www.bifa.org/members) to help you ship goods internationally.^
+^You can use an agent or freight forwarder to help you ship goods internationally.^

 {% endcontentfor %}